Evergreen enrollment expected to top 2,000 students, but not by much, official says

 Trustee Monica Alexander wanted more information about why the college couldn’t reach those students.

-Chief Enrollment Officer Pedersen attributed it to the pandemic, saying there was a segment of the population that needed extra support with applications and forms that just wasn’t available in the remote learning environment.
+Chief Enrollment Officer Pedersen attributed it to the pandemic, saying there was a segment of the population that needed extra support with applications and forms that just wasn’t available remotely.

 “Yes, there was Zoom, but it’s not the same,” he said.